Research

 If we put fertilizer as close to the root as possible, how much more efficient can we be?

 Based upon soil test results and yield goals of 70 Bu/A soybeans in a corn/soybean non-irrigated rotation, 18-46-0 and 0-0-60 was applied in a traditional broadcast surface application made with a traditional spinner truck.
 Using the same fertilizer rates, a strip-till bar was used to place fertilizer in high concentrated strips 8” deep on 30” corn rows.
-A KUHN Krause Gladiator® pulling a Montag® Gen II 2208 fertilizer cart was used to implement this testing program for 2023.
+A KUHN Krause Gladiator® pulling a Montag® Gen II 2208 fertilizer cart was used to implement this testing program.

 The conventional method of applying fertilizer is broadcasting, which covers every square inch of soil.
 The issue is that the fertilizer may not be getting to the roots or may not be as concentrated where you need it.